 Tom M

 I worked at the Rego Park Store from 1976-1980.
-I worked in the Health and Beauty Aids Dept. affectionately know as the Drug Department.
-I was a stock boy from most of my time there.
-Upon graduation from college I worked there as a managers assistant for 6 months.
-I met many of my life time friends there.
-Some of the more interesting aspects of Rego Park store as as follows; the first is the bakery on Saturday’s we would have a volunteer, Pat was his name who would sneak the run for bagels and orange juice.
-I say sneak because if caught you received a write up.
+I worked in the Health and Beauty Aids Dept., affectionately known as the Drug Department.
+I was a stock boy for most of my time there.
+Upon graduation from college, I worked there as a manager’s assistant for 6 months.
+I met many of my lifetime friends there.
+Some of the more interesting aspects of the Rego Park store are as follows: first, the bakery.
+On Saturdays, we would have a volunteer named Pat who would sneak out for bagels and orange juice.
+I say sneak because if caught, you received a write-up.
 The second uniqueness of Rego Park was I believe this was the only store that had their own liquor department.
 Not only did they have name brands they also had Alexander private label for some liquors.
 Rego, also had a heliport for the executive helicopter.
 Not a readily known fact.

 Additionally, I was friends with the carpenters and learned a lot about the inner workings of the building and was often “pulled” from my regular job to “assist” the carpenters.
 Alexander’s was also a great place to meet girls.
 Most afternoon and evening cashiers were all female students.
-Yes there was much dating going on within the store.
-The managers in many cases were just a few years older than us and with many we all became friends.
+Yes, there was a lot of dating going on within the store.
+The managers, in many cases, were just a few years older than us, and with many we all became friends.
 One of the “stress” parts for the managers was inventory night.
-This happened 2x a year where by we counted the entire inventory of the store on both the selling floor and stock room.
-It was an entire all hands on deck.
-After this was completed we would then go to a local pub on Queens Blvd. named Walsh’s pub to partake in some well earned beers and a lot of laughs.
-There are many more stories to talk about but these are the fun ones.
-Ask former employees about Inventory night you may get some interesting stories.
+This happened 2x a year, where we counted the entire inventory of the store on both the selling floor and stock room.
+It was an all-hands-on-deck situation.
+After this was completed, we would then go to a local pub on Queens Blvd. named Walsh’s Pub to partake in some well-earned beers and a lot of laughs.
+There are many more stories to talk about, but these are the fun ones.
+Ask former employees about Inventory night; you may get some interesting stories.

 Mike D

 With regard to Alexanders.
-It was one of the few businesses that allowed women to assume high level management positions during the 1960s and 70s.
-Also, I worked security at the Fordham store from 1976-77 before transferring to Yonkers which opened in August of 1977.
+It was one of the few businesses that allowed women to assume high-level management positions during the 1960s and 70s.
+Also, I worked security at the Fordham store from 1976-77 before transferring to Yonkers, which opened in August of 1977.
 I was undoubtedly the worst guard Fordham ever had.
-Lol However, there was one security guard who was incredibly talented in spotting shoplifters.
+Lol.
+However, there was one security guard who was incredibly talented in spotting shoplifters.
 His name was Harvey G. He worked the main door on the corner of Fordham Rd and the Grand Concourse.
-Harvey could look at a customer and tell who was a shoplifter.
+Harvey could look at a customer and tell who a shoplifter was.
 He always got it right.
 At the time, uniformed guards were paid 35% of whatever they recovered on top of their hourly pay.
 Harvey was so efficient he was making more money than the store managers.
 He was truly gifted.

 Introductions to Memories and History sections written by Brian Kachejian.
 History section written by Aaron Backes.